-(4) Forced outages are all nonscheduled losses of generation or transmission which require substitute power for a continuous period in excess of six (6) hours.
-Where forced outages are not as a result of faulty equipment, faulty manufacture, faulty design, faulty installations, faulty operation, or faulty maintenance, but are Acts of God, riot, insurrection or acts of the public enemy, then the utility may, upon proper showing, with the approval of the commission, include the fuel cost of substitute energy in the adjustment.
-Until such approval is obtained, in making the calculations of fuel cost (F) in subsection (3)(a) and (b) of this section the forced outage costs to be subtracted shall be no less than the fuel cost related to the lost generation.
+Forced outages are all nonscheduled losses of generation or transmission that require substitute power for a continuous period in excess of six (6) hours.
+If forced outages are not the result of faulty equipment, faulty manufacture, faulty design, faulty installations, faulty operation, or faulty maintenance, but are Acts of God, riot, insurrection, or acts of the public enemy, then the utility may, upon proper showing, with the approval of the commission, include the fuel cost of substitute energy in the adjustment.
+In making the calculations of fuel cost (F) in subsection (3)(a) and (b) of this section, the forced outage costs to be subtracted shall be no less than the fuel cost related to the lost generation until approval is obtained.

 (5) Sales (S) shall be all KWH's sold, excluding intersystem sales.
-Where, for any reason, billed system sales cannot be coordinated with fuel costs for the billing period, sales may be equated to the sum of:
+Utility used energy shall not be excluded in the determination of sales (S).
+If, for any reason, billed system sales cannot be coordinated with fuel costs for the billing period, sales may be equated to:

-(a) Generation;
+- (a) Generation; plus

-(b) Purchases;
+- (b) Purchases; plus

-(c) Interchange-in; less
+- (c) Interchange-in; less

-(d) Energy associated with pumped storage operations; less

-(e) Intersystem sales referred to in subsection (3)(d) above; less
+- (d) Energy associated with pumped storage operations; less - (e) Intersystem sales referred to in subsection (3)(d) of this section; less - (f) Total system losses.